Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Discussion

 \subsection{Acknowledgments}

-The authors would like to thank Linbo Wang, Qingyuan Zhao, and participants of the 2025 Annual Causal Inference Meeting in China for helpful discussions.
+We thank two anonymous reviewers, the associate editor, and the co-editor for their helpful and constructive comments.
+We also thank Wei Ma, Linbo Wang, and Qingyuan Zhao for helpful discussions.
 The CTN-03 study dataset used in this article to illustrate our proposed method is available at \url{https://datashare.nida.nih.gov/study/nida-ctn-0003}.
-Lin Liu is supported by NSFC Grant No. 12471274 and 12090024.
+Lin Liu's research is supported by NSFC Grant No.12471274 and Science and Technology Talent and Platform Program of Yunnan Province Grant No.202605AF35007.

 \allowdisplaybreaks

 \appendixpage \beginappendix